Ro1224/AI-Driven-News-Analysis-and-Summarization-System/README.md

-# AI-Driven News Summarizer, Translator & Chatbot
+# AI-Driven News Analysis and Summarization System

 ## Overview
 This project is a web application that allows users to: